brutal-org/brutal/Readme.md

 </p>
 <br/>

+## About

+Striking modernist shapes and bold use of modern C are the hallmarks of **BRUTAL**.<br>
+**BRUTAL** combine the desire of UNIX utopia from the 1970s with modern technology and engineering.

+## Roadmap

+Right now the main goal of brutal is to run doom.

+See the [roadmap](meta/Roadmap.md) file for more information on how we plan to get there.

 ## Modern C

-- Avoid pointers
+Brutal is written in a dialect of C called modern C characterize by the following principle:

-- Prefer passing by value
+- Avoid pointers and prefer passing by value.
-- The standard library is old and unsafe, **don't use it**
+- The standard library is old and unsafe, **don't use it**.
-- Don't be afraid of writing type generic code
+- Don't be afraid of writing type generic code.

 Here is more resources on the subject: